 Students are expected to complete all the required readings before the scheduled class time, actively participate in class discussions and presentations, and prepare several written assignments over the semester.
-The final exam will be in the form of a take-home essay.
 Evaluation of your work will be based on substantive content, analytical rigor, and writing quality.
 Be sure to follow appropriate citation guidelines in all your work.
 Late assignments will result in point reductions.

 Case Studies of Local Economies used in the Course:

 Silicon Valley as a model of regional economic development